simon-anthony/sqldev_krb/README.md

 There are various defaults for cache location and type, configuration file location, sequences for authentication attempts and so on in-built to Windows Kerberos, MIT, Heimdal and the mechanisms within SQL Developer.
 This package aims to produce consistent behaviour when using an amalgam of these implemntations such that authentication is simplified and consistent.

+## Installation

+Copy the software somewhere, say `C:\Program Files\sqldev_krb`.
+Put `C:\Program Files\sqldev_krb\bin` in the PATH.

+Set `SQLDEV_HOME` to the root location of the SQL Developer installation to avoid excess typing.

 ## Overview

-In general, there are two mechanisms possible to achieve this when the user has not been automatically authenticated to the realm upon login, for example, via PAM/sshd on UNIX/Linux systems or vi login to a Windows domain.
+In general, there are two mechanisms possible to achieve passwordless login when the user has not been automatically authenticated to the realm upon login, for example, via PAM/sshd on UNIX/Linux systems or vi login to a Windows domain.

 ### PKINIT